8veStory/COMP2511-Dungeon-Level-Generator/README.md

 1. Create a file that follows the conditions (refer to **'exampleDungeon'** as an example):
    * It has the name of the level you want to generate.
-   * It is filled with a rectangular grid consisting of the aforementioned characters.
+   * It is filled with a rectangular grid consisting of the ASCII characters corresponding to entities (**table down below**).

 2. Run the shell script with the file(s) like so: